 The Company is party to certain management contracts.
-These contracts require that additional payments of up to \$15,100,000 be made upon the occurrence of certain events such as a change of control of the Company.
-Minimum commitments remaining under these contracts were approximately \$800,000, all due within one year.
+These contracts require that additional payments of up to \$17,100,000 be made upon the occurrence of certain events such as a change of control of the Company.
+The change of control commitment includes a component based on the Company's current share price.
+As a result of this inclusion, the change of control commitment reported increases or decreases in relation to the change in share price during the period.
+Minimum commitments remaining under these contracts were approximately \$3,800,000 to be made if they are terminated without cause.